filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag should be enabled if the host system uses ALSA on its own for handling audio.

-### bluetooth
-Doesn't apply when building user emulation mode.
-Pass the `--enable-bluez` option to the configure script.
-Use the `libbluetooth` library to provide an access to host Bluetooth HCI devices by passing commands and events to and from physical device identified by the name id, e.g. `hci0`.
-Enable support for the `hci,host[:id]` parameter for the `-bt` command line option.

-This flag should only be enabled if there is a need to access host's Bluetooth devices from virtual machines.

 ### bzip2
 Doesn't apply when building user emulation mode.
 Pass the `--enable-bzip2` option to the configure script.
 Use the `libbzip2` library to provide support for the bzip2 compression algorithm for reading DMG (aka Apple Disk) images compressed with bzip2.